saysimple/saysimple-plugin-devkit/README.md

 #### assignedAgent

-The assigned agent looks exactly the same as the normal agent
+The assigned agent looks exactly the same as the normal agent.

 #### conversation

-The conversation exists out of the following attributes
+The conversation exists out of the following attributes:

 ```typescript
 interface conversation {